netreconlab/ParseCareKit/README.md

 ### Custom OCKStores

 If you have a custom store, and have created your own entities, you simply need to conform to  `PCKVersionable` (OCKPatient, OCKCarePlan, OCKTask, OCKContact, OCKOutcome) protocols.
 In addition you will need to conform to `PCKSynchronizable`.
-You can look through ParseCareKit entities such as `CarePlan`(`PCKVersionable`) as a reference for building your own.
+You can look through ParseCareKit entities such as `PCKCarePlan`(`PCKVersionable`) as a reference for building your own.